miles-platting/hello-world/README.md

 It seems that the steps are:

 1. Make the changes to a file duh edit a file
-2. do the  git commit -m "These a my remarkable changes" -a
+2. do the  git commit -m "These are my remarkable changes" -a
 3. git push

 then put your user name and password in.